welllima88/sharkPy/BUILD.md

 ##Requried Wireshark libs.

 Required Wireshark libs can be found in Wireshark-2.0.1 stable release.
 Newer will probably work as well.
 Older will not work.
 Required libs must be in system lib search path.
-My config looks like this.
+My sys looks like this.

 [me@localhost ~]$ ls -l /usr/local/lib<br>
 total 173384<br>